Two counting styles

 Guidelines to stay consistent

-- Save Date Diff presets with descriptive names so anyone can pull up the correct mode.
+- Save Date Diff share links with descriptive names so anyone can reload the correct interval and mode.

 Audit your historical data